josephearl/dotfiles/README.md

     source .bashrc

-Install the software and OS X settings:
+Install the software and macOS settings:

     dotfiles install